rmavis/cms/readme.md

 There are Groups, which are containers for Entries.

 And there are Specs, which define how the other things should be made and behave.

+These things can be rendered through Views, which could be HTML (for web pages), XML (for RSS feeds), JSON (for easy data exchange), etc.

 ### Fields